astronomer/docs/astro/workspace-api-tokens.md

 title: 'Create and manage Workspace API tokens'
 sidebar_label: 'Workspace API tokens'
 id: workspace-api-tokens
-description: Create and manage Workspace API tokens to automate key Workspace actions like adding users and creating Deployments.
+description: Create and manage Workspace API tokens to automate key Workspace actions, like adding users and creating Deployments.
 ---

 Use Workspace API tokens to automate Workspace actions such as creating Deployments and managing users as part of your CI/CD pipelines.
 Using Workspace API tokens, you can automate: